particle-iot/docs/src/content/reference/device-os/firmware.md

 Remove any data associated with a ledger from the device.

 The device must not be connected to the Cloud.
-The operation will fail if the ledger with the given name is in use.
+The operation will fail if any of the ledgers are in use.

 The data is not guaranteed to be removed in an irrecoverable way.